firework8/Awesome-Skeleton-based-Action-Recognition/README.md

 ## Papers

-Statistics: :fire: relatively highly cited | :star: code is available and star > 100
+Statistics: 🔥 relatively highly cited | ⭐ code is available and star > 100

 ### 2023